Custom Tempered Glass

 Some of the most common uses for tempered glass include car windows, refrigerator shelves, and shower doors—basically, we need to remain strong.
 If glass windshields, for example, were not shatter-proof, driving would become far more dangerous.
 However, how can someone know for sure if the glass he is buying is tempered or not?
-We will walk you through some of the best practices to know if the glass is genuinely tempered or not, to give you that peace of mind.
+So, we will walk you through some of the best practices to know if the glass is genuinely tempered or not, to give you that peace of mind.